-The $480 Willow Smart Breast Pump is a wearable that works quietly inside your bra, collecting milk in a disposable, spill-proof bag.
+The Willow Smart Breast Pump is a wearable that works quietly inside your bra, collecting milk into single use bags or more expensive reusable containers.
 It tracks your volume through an app and allows you to do things like work and freely move around, without having to be tethered down.
-It only has a few parts and promises to be quiet, smart, and effective.
+It only has a few parts and is quiet, smart, and effective.

 The Philips uGrow system can keep track of your baby's feeding and sleeping patterns, as well as your baby's height and weight and temps.
-The existing system involves an app, a $240 monitor, and a $60 ear thermometer.
-With the monitor and app, you can remotely watch and hear your little one, making it ideal for your little one's bedroom.
+The system involves an app, a monitor, and a ear thermometer alongside other options.
+With the monitor and app, you can remotely hear your little one, making it ideal for their bedroom.